cbaerike/MySQL-Backup-Manager/README.md

 # MySQL Backup Manager 1.4.1 #

-> MySQL Backup Manager is a simple solution, which automates the process of taking daily MySQL database backups.
-The software consists of a Windows service, which handles the automatization of taking backups and cleaning up old backups, and a graphical user interface which lets the user modify which databases need backup, and when these backups are scheduled.
+> MySQL Backup Manager automates the process of taking daily MySQL database backups.
+The software consists of a Windows service, which handles the creation and cleaning up of backups, and a UI to modify which databases are backed up, and when these backups are scheduled.

-To begin use you can download it free from the Releases page (https://github.com/cbaerike/MySQL-Backup-Manager/releases).
+Installer packages are available on the [Releases](https://github.com/cbaerike/MySQL-Backup-Manager/releases) page.

 ### Features ###

 - Easy installation and setup of databases
-- Automatic backup of databases, by using a windows service
+- Scheduled backup of databases, by using a windows service
 - Manual backup of databases, for instant backups
 - Easy restoring of databases, from MySQL Backup Manager dump files
 - Automatic cleanup of old database backups
-- Good logging of user behavior and errors occured
+- Comprehensive activity and error log
-- It's open source and you can with ease contribute with changes to the application
+- It's open source - contributions welcome!

+### Updating ###

+- If you're updating from version 1.3.0 or earlier, please uninstall the MySQL Backup Managet before running the install.
+Your settings and existing backups will remain intact.
+- After version 1.4.0, the installer will automatically take care of the update.
+Your settings and existing backups will remain intact.

 ### System Requirements ###

-The MySQL Backup Manager software, have some minimum requirements to be fullfilled, to run properly.

 * **OS:** Windows 8, Windows 7, Windows Vista, Windows Server 2012, Windows Server 2008
 * **Processor:** 1 Ghz